kallentu/chowdr/README.md

 ## Scripts

-### Running Apple Test Image on Custom Object Detector
+### Running Test Images on Pre-Trained Object Detectors

 Use and configure this script to run a sample, pre-trained object detection model on test images.